American Woman (TV series)

-American Woman is an American sitcom that was inspired by the childhood of actress and reality star Kyle Richards that premiered on June 7, 2018, on Paramount Network.
+American Woman is an American sitcom inspired by the childhood of actress and reality star Kyle Richards that premiered on June 7, 2018, on Paramount Network.
 The series was created by John Riggi and stars Alicia Silverstone, Mena Suvari, Jennifer Bartels, Makenna James, and Lia McHugh.
 On September 5, 2018, it was announced that the series had been cancelled after one season.

 Premise

 American Woman follows "Bonnie, an unconventional mother struggling to raise her two daughters after leaving her husband amid the rise of second-wave feminism in the 1970s.
 With the help of her two best friends, Kathleen and Diana, these three women each discover their own brand of independence in a glamorous and ever-changing world reluctant to give it."